 RSHE is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health in an age and stage appropriate manner.
-RSHE equips children and young people with accurate information, positive values and the skills to enjoy healthy, safe and positive relationships and to take responsibility for their health and wellbeing both now and in the future.
+RSHE equips children and young people with accurate information, positive values and the skills to enjoy healthy, safe and positive relationships, to celebrate their sexuality and to take responsibility for their health and wellbeing both now and in the future.
 We recognise the importance of RSHE in preparing children and young people to live safe, fulfilled and healthy lives.
 The overarching objective of RSHE is to support children and young people through a journey of physical, emotional and moral development via the teaching of essential knowledge, skills and values within the framework of the law and provisions of the Equality Act, 2010.
-Our school's vision for RSHE is to provide our children with the correct and appropriate knowledge which will empower them to make informed and responsible decisions about their health and wellbeing.
-We want them to be able to accept and understand themselves, others and the diverse, changing communities of which we are a part.